 Along with these new applications, the new African gallery is also the first in the BMA to have all LED (light emitting diode) lighting inside display cases.
 The bulbs, which provide a cooler microenvironment, are 75-80% more efficient than traditional lighting and are dimmable, allowing light levels to be reduced around sensitive objects.
 The bulbs are also long lasting, lessening staff time spent on regular replacement.
 These LED lights are the first steps to extending efficient lighting to other areas of the Museum, to both remain on the forefront of museum technology and to best care for our collection.

 While these additional steps and tests are more labor intensive and time consuming, we know these efforts will protect the art for many years to come.
-For more information on our “greening” efforts here at the BMA, including how you can help support this initiative, please contact Director of Development Kate Cleveland at 205.567.3561 firstname.lastname@example.org.
+For more information on our “greening” efforts here at the BMA, including how you can help support this initiative, please contact Claire Hubbs Gray, interim senior development officer, at firstname.lastname@example.org or 205.254.2086.